crayzeewulf/libserial/docs/user_manual/design_documentation.rst

 Class visibility statements are NOT indented (public, protected, private).

-One statement per line.
-This includes variable declarations.
+One statement per line -- this includes variable declarations.

 Do not put short if() ...; statements on one line.